A Field Guide to the Real US–China Strategic Competition

 C. The Structural Power Path

-For readers interested in the broader theory of how modern power operates across systems.
+For readers interested in the broader theory of how governance warfare operates across systems.

 Cognitive Deterrence: How Taiwan Is Learning to Govern Resistance